Libya oil company offices attacked, causing fire, casualties

 “The building was heavily damaged due to the fire.
 Smoke is everywhere,” Sanallah said.
 “The gunmen attacked the lower floors with random shooting and explosions.
 It’s a very violent attack.”

-There was no word on the fate of the gunmen, described by Libyan officials as “dark skinned terrorists,” or whether they were still holding hostages.
+There was no word on the fate of the gunmen, described by Libyan officials as “terrorists,” or whether they were still holding hostages.
+It was not immediately clear either whether the security forces were in control of the building.

 Earlier, the Interior Minister of the U.N.-backed government, Brig.
 Gen. Abdul-Salam Ashour, said the attack was carried out by six gunmen and that employees were inside the building when it took place.